No. 21-4-01716-8-Summons Served by Publication | Tacoma Daily Index

 Person filing this Summons or his/her lawyer fills out below:

-I agree to accept legal papers for this case at : Lawyer’s address: 1015 Pacific Ave Suite 301-A
+/s/ Carolyn A. Elsey, WSBA #23626 I agree to accept legal papers for this case at :

 Note: You and the other party/ies may agree to accept legal papers by email under Superior Court Civil Rule 5 and local court rules.